vektorprime/ez-netflow/README.md

 # EZ-Netflow
 This is a netflow server (receiver) built in Rust.
 It automatically displays stats about the flows it receives and stores the information.
-Just run ez_netflow.exe to start listening and displaying data.
+Just run ez-netflow.exe to start listening and displaying data.

 ## Goals
 - Be lightweight